andritianaa/NodeTS-template/README.md

 A template for configuring typescript on nodeJS

 ## yarn command list
-Replace yarn with npm if you use this package manager

 Execute typescript directly without transpiling
 ```console
 yarn run startTS